guigvd/react-sociopedia/README.md

-<h1 align="center">ECOMMER</h1>
+<h1 align="center">SOCIOPEDIA</h1>

-- Description:
+# Description:

-This project
-I built an ecommerce website using React, and for styling I used Material-UI.
-I used Redux toolkit to manage the state, and Formik for form validation.
-On the backend, I used Strapi as a Content Management Service to save time on implementation and reduce the effort needed to build an API.
+This is a social media application where you can register a user with an image, log in with them, add friends, publish and like a post with comments and an image, and have a dark/light mode.

+For this app, I used a full-stack MERN stack.
+On the front end, I used React, React Router for navigation, Formik with Yup for form validation, Redux Toolkit with persistent for state management and local storage, React Dropzone for image upload.
+On the backend, I used Node.js for runtime, the Express framework, Mongoose for managing MongoDB, JWT (JSON Web Token) for authentication, and Multer for file upload.

-- Objective:
+# Objective:

 Study in practice.